MarcusRiemer/esqulino/doc/manual/compilation.rst

 .. _shell-create-admin-account:

-I need an admin account
+I need a dedicated admin account, the ``guest`` user is not enough.
     1) If you don't have a regular account yet: Register one.
 During development you may use the "developer" identity which does not even require a password.
     2) Assuming your display name is unique: Open a Rails console and run the following command::